 - Claimants submitting an out-of-pocket reimbursement claim must provide their date of birth, Social Security number, Anthem group number and Anthem ID number.

-- Claimants submitting an out-of-pocket reimbursement claim must include supporting documentation showing residential treatment expenses.
-Proof should include residential treatment name, address, and phone number, dates of admission and discharge, total amount charged by the treatment center, total amount paid by insurance (if any), total amount paid out-of-pocket and proof of payment.
+- They must include supporting documentation showing residential treatment expenses.
+Proof should include residential treatment name, address, phone number, dates of admission and discharge, total amount the treatment center charged, total amount insurance paid (if any), total amount paid out of pocket and proof of payment.

-- Claimants submitting an out-of-pocket must provide proof of payment, which may include account statement, invoice or bill from the residential treatment center showing paid, credit card or bank statement showing payment or cancelled check.
+- They must also provide proof of payment, which may include account statements, invoices or bills from the residential treatment center showing payment, credit card or bank statements showing payment or cancelled checks.

 $12.88 million settlement fund